Guidance

 For how to deal with Home Office travel documents see Travel documents issued by UK government offices.

-Biometric residence permits for foreign nationals
+Biometric residence cards and permits for foreign nationals

 If a foreign national must give biometrics as part of their permission to stay, this will be scans of all 10 fingerprints and a digital photograph.
 Children under six will not need to provide fingerprints.

-Biometric residence permits: ILR
+Biometric residence cards and permits: ILR

-UKVI started issuing biometric residence permits on 25 November 2008, to those with indefinite leave to remain (ILR) in the UK, and so they may form part of the evidence of ILR for the application if required.
+UKVI started issuing biometric residence cards and permits on 25 November 2008, to those with indefinite leave to remain (ILR) in the UK, and so they may form part of the evidence of ILR for the application if required.

 The holder’s immigration conditions are shown on both the front and the back of the permit.
 In addition, the permit will be valid for the time specified in the conditions of stay.